 By Diana Simeon

-It’s not the most fun part of adolescence, but one thing’s for sure: our teenagers will be required to take some standardized tests in middle and high school.
-For private high school-bound teens, that includes the ISEE or SSAT admissions tests—and, for everyone heading to college, there are also the more familiar SAT and ACT.
+It’s not the most fun part of adolescence.
+But it’s inevitable.
+Our teenagers will be required to take standardized tests in middle and high school.
+For teens going to private high schools, that includes the ISEE or SSAT admissions tests.
+And, for everyone heading to college, there are also the more familiar SAT and ACT.

 Standardized Test Taking